 - If diagnostics are sent to outside laboratories, we will call you with results as soon as available and reviewed.

-- We will always have your pet best interest at heart and may refer you to another hospital if a particular diagnostic modality or treatment option is recommended but currently not offered at Skyline Veterinary Specialists (for example, advanced imaging such as CT with contrast, MRI, surgery or overnight hospitalization).
+- We will always have your pet best interest at heart and may refer you to another hospital if a particular diagnostic modality or treatment option is recommended but currently not offered at Skyline Veterinary Specialists (for example, advanced imaging such as CT with contrast, MRI).

 How to reach us during regular business hours, after-hours and on weekends:

 - Regular business hours: Call our main line at 704-672-5590 or send an email to the internal medicine service.
 Messages received after 5 pm will be returned the following day.